Frank Woon-A-Tai: Career

-In 1964, Frank Woon-A-Tai began self-training in Guyana, which eventually led to earning his black belt in 1971 at the Mecca of Karate - the Japan Karate Association (JKA) HQ in Tokyo, Japan.
+In 1964, Woon-A-Tai began self-training in Guyana, which eventually led to earning his black belt in 1971 at the Mecca of Karate - the Japan Karate Association (JKA) HQ in Tokyo, Japan.
 He was the first, and to date, the only Guyanese to be awarded this rank from Japan.
-Frank spent the next 40 years training with Japanese masters such as Masatoshi Nakayama, Hidetaka Nishiyama, Teruyuki Okazaki, and Yutaka Yaguchi.
+Woon-A-Tai spent the next 40 years training with Japanese masters such as Masatoshi Nakayama, Hidetaka Nishiyama, Teruyuki Okazaki, and Yutaka Yaguchi.

-In 1978, Woon-A-Tai first gained international prominence at the Japan Karate Association's Pan American Championships in Montreal, Quebec, Canada where he was named Kata Champion.
+In 1978, Woon-A-Tai first gained international prominence at the Japan Karate Association's Pan American Championships in Montreal, Quebec, Canada, where he was named Kata Champion.

-In 1989, he graduated as the first Guyanese/Canadian graduate of the ISKF/JKA Instructor Training Institute, which led to ISKF Technical degrees of A-class Instructor, A - class Examiner and A-class Judge.
-Frank was the first in the ISKF to earn the highest rank granted to a non-Japanese – the JKA Seventh Dan and one of the first four instructors to be promoted to ISKF Eighth Dan black belt.
+In 1989, Woon-A-Tai graduated as the first Guyanese/Canadian graduate of the ISKF/JKA Instructor Training Institute, which led to ISKF Technical degrees of A-class Instructor, A-class Examiner, and A-class Judge.
+He was the first in the ISKF to earn the highest rank granted to a non-Japanese – the JKA Seventh Dan, and one of the first four instructors to be promoted to ISKF Eighth Dan black belt.

-Frank founded JKA Guyana in 1971 and was chief Instructor of JKA Jamaica from 1976 to 1980.
+Woon-A-Tai founded JKA Guyana in 1971 and was chief Instructor of JKA Jamaica from 1976 to 1980.
 After that, he moved to Toronto and served as ISKF Canada chairman for 26 years.

-In 1981 he founded the Toronto JKA.
-Frank served as co-vice chairman of the ISKF Technical Committee for several years.
+In 1981, Woon-A-Tai founded the Toronto JKA.
+He served as co-vice chairman of the ISKF Technical Committee for several years.
 He is the first chairman of the Caribbean Karate College, and in 2006, he founded the Guyana Karate College (GKC), a non-profit association.

-In 2011 Frank received the official Land Title to an acre of land from Dr. Bharrat Jagdeo, President of Guyana, to build a 12,000 square foot GKC International Budokan Dojo.
-His five-year plan is to develop a massive four-storied complex that will house a Martial Arts Arena, 48 student dormitories, 24 apartments for coaches and officials, and a restaurant on the top floor overlooking the Atlantic Ocean.
+In 2011, Woon-A-Tai received the official title to an acre of land from Dr. Bharrat Jagdeo, President of Guyana, to build a 12,000-square-foot GKC International Budokan Dojo.
+His five-year plan was to develop a massive four-storied complex that will house a martial arts arena, 48 student dormitories, 24 apartments for coaches and officials, and a restaurant on the top floor overlooking the Atlantic Ocean.

-Frank returned to school at age 50 and, at age 54, graduated from the University of Toronto with a Bachelor of Arts Degree in Japanese Studies with a Minor in History.
+Woon-A-Tai returned to school at age 50 and, at age 54, graduated from the University of Toronto with a Bachelor of Arts Degree in Japanese studies with a minor in history.
 In 2011, he was appointed to the Order of Service of Guyana, M.S.
-And back in 1996, he received the French Guiana Medal of Honour, M.H, for 20 years of karate service to that country.
+In 1996, he also received the French Guiana Medal of Honour, M.H., for 20 years of karate service to that country.

 In 2011, he founded the IKD - International Karate Daigaku (University), with a membership of 80 regions in 56 countries in ten whole years.